Sergey-Rogalskiy/nudle-meet-backend/README.md

 # nudle-meet-backend
-It is a pet-project chat supporting video streaming
+It is a backend API for a pet-project chat supporting video streaming

 # TBC